martin557/Elk-Stack/Ansible/ELK/ELK/ELK.md

 This step serves two purposes: 1) It will allow us to connect to Kibana via port 5601 with our home’s public IP address, when we later add a security rule allowing us.
 2) It sends the Filebeat’s results to Elasticsearch.
 * Lastly, edit the username on line 1106 to read “elastic” and the password on line 1107 to read “changeme”.
  - Run the playbook, and navigate to the Filebeat installation page on the ELK server GUI.
-Success results will display the following images.
+Successful results will display the following images.
 ![KibGui1](https://user-images.githubusercontent.com/71955581/110434989-77dbe100-8080-11eb-8d8f-e1b1e3c894d9.png)
 ![KibGui2](https://user-images.githubusercontent.com/71955581/110434996-7a3e3b00-8080-11eb-87d7-6ca089b47db3.png)